 By October of 2017, Islamist terrorists murdered more than 100 people in multiple attacks in Paris.
 More still had been killed in Europe when run over by trucks, and more were killed in America in a variety of terrorist attacks.
 The investigation into the Las Vegas attack, which for the moment has the highest recorded single incident death toll (in America) has concluded and authorities claim to have no idea of the killer’s motives.

 Iran continues to bankroll terrorists around the world, including in our hemisphere.
-While ISIS has been all but destroyed, its leader killed, and its ability to train and equip terrorists without restraint essentially ended, this tends to focus them, and other terror groups, on softer, smaller targets.
+While ISIS has been all but destroyed, its leader killed, and its ability to train and equip terrorists without restraint essentially ended for the time being, this tends to focus them, and other terror groups, on softer, smaller targets.
 Few are softer than American schools.

 One must always balance the potential threat and the potential benefit of any given solution.
 If all that matters is raw numbers, how can we justify allowing children near cars, water, anything that might produce a burn, or even bicycles?